-A: Galapagos (Euronext: GLPG; OTC: GLPYY) is a mid-size biotechnology company specialized in the discovery and development of small molecule therapies with novel modes-of-action.
-Galapagos is developing GLPG0634, a potential best-in-class JAK1 inhibitor in rheumatoid arthritis currently in Phase 2 studies in RA and Crohn’s disease.
-The rest of Galapagos’ deep and maturing pipeline has clinical and preclinical programs in inflammation, anti-infectives, orphan disease, and oncology.
-Through risk/reward-sharing alliances with GlaxoSmithKline, Janssen Pharmaceutica, Servier, and AbbVie, Galapagos is eligible to receive downstream milestones plus royalties on successful R&D programs.
+A: Galapagos (Euronext & NASDAQ: GLPG) is a late stage biotechnology company specialized in the discovery and development of small molecule therapies with novel modes-of-action.
+Galapagos is developing filgotinib, a highly selective JAK1 inhibitor in rheumatoid arthritis currently in Phase 2b studies in RA and Phase 2 in Crohn’s disease.
+The rest of Galapagos’ deep and maturing pipeline has clinical and pre-clinical programs in inflammation, cystic fibrosis, fibrosis, and metabolic disease.
+Through alliances with GlaxoSmithKline, Servier, and AbbVie, Galapagos is eligible to receive downstream milestones plus royalties on successful R&D programs.
 The Galapagos Group has about 400 employees and operates facilities in four countries, with global headquarters in Mechelen, Belgium.

 Q: When will the next important patient data readouts be?

 A: Galapagos expects to report topline 24 week data from DARWIN 1 with filgotinib in Q2 2015.
 DARWIN 2 topline results for 24 weeks in early Q3 2015.
 AbbVie will make its licensing decision on filgotinib based on 24 week data from both DARWIN 1 and DARWIN 2.
 Topline 10 week data with filgotinib in Crohn’s disease is expected to be disclosed in Q4 2015, with 20 week topline in Q1 2016.

 Q: When was Galapagos founded?